Mo-Shaeerah/Mo-Shaeerah/README.md

 ## **`Releted to me 🪔`**
-👩‍💻 I am currently working as a data science intern at @ShAI company.
+👩‍💻 I am currently working as a data scientist intern with ShAI.

 🧠 I am continuously expanding my knowledge in data science, AI, and medicine.